Indiana Remembrance Coalition

 — Indiana Daily Times, March 17, 1922

-George Tompkins was found hanging from a sapling, his hands tied behind his back.
+The victim’s body was found hanging from a sapling.
+His feet touched the ground; his hands had been tied behind his back.

 “We need to know these things,” Ladd said, “because the past has shaped the present.”